akeever2/akeever/content/project/_index.md

 ---
 title: Project Portfolio
+description: |
-description: "My portfolio includes abstracts, published papers, and products for research I have contributed to, as well as a collection of online educational resources I have created."
+  My portfolio contains abstracts, published papers, and products for past and current research I have contributed to, as well as a collection of online educational resources I have created.
+More educational resources can be found in the Courses and Workshop sections listed above.
 author: ""
 show_post_thumbnail: true
 show_author_byline: true